mscherotter/UniversalStickers/StickerApps.md

 * Your sticker host app here

 # Contributing
 Please make a pull request to add any Sticker apps or Sticker Hosts to the lists.
+Any UWP App with a minimum version set to the Windows Anniversary Update (10.0.14393.0) can be a sticker app or a sticker host.